inotin/reviewAnalyzer-/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com). -->

 Once upon a time I realized that if you want to get objective information about some product, you have to spend a vast amount of time reading and watching reviews to distill valuable facts.
-The tool that I am trying to implement provides quantative assessment for a feature of products.
+The tool that I am trying to implement provides quantitative assessment for a feature of products.

 What are the inputs?
 * Product names